About Laurie Lotus

 By Laurie Lotus Miller

 I was born in 1950 to Hal & Jean Hertzog and spent my first 10 years in Bellflower, California.
 I have a brother two years older than I am, and we had a stereotypical white middle-class family in the 50's and 60's.
 My father worked as an appraiser in downtown L.A. and my mother was mostly a full-time housewife and mom.
 She worked at Macy's at Christmas time and was a Welcome Wagon hostess.
 She was also an artist and seamstress.
-We had our family arguments, but they were both good, loving parents.
+We had our family arguments, of course, but they were both good, loving parents.
 I remember fun times on family holidays and camping trips.
 We took a road trip across the country when I was six in our four-door Ford sedan towing a 16' cabin cruiser my dad built.

 Frank worked at Watsonville Community Hospital in the grounds until he opened his own landscaping business in 1983.
 I worked as a legal secretary and later a paralegal between 1977 and 2009.
 We had two foster kids, Chris Smith and Donna Summer, for about a year each when Joy was in elementary school and Jason was a toddler.
 We also did a short stint as group home parents when Joy was 16 and Jason was 13.
 In 1987 we moved to Apple Lane in Aptos where we lived for the next 30 years.